bitsofinfo/comms-analyzer-toolbox/README.md

 # mbox-analyzer-toolbox

-Docker image that provides a toolset for the import and analysis of email content from [MBOX](https://en.wikipedia.org/wiki/Mbox) export files using Elasticsearch and Kibana
+Docker image that provides a simplified toolset for the import and analysis of email content from [MBOX](https://en.wikipedia.org/wiki/Mbox) export files using Elasticsearch and Kibana.
+This provides a single command that launches a full analytical software stack as well as imports all of your email into it, ready for analysis w/ Kibana and ElasticSearch.

 * [Summary](#summary)
 * [Docker setup](#dockersetup)